chembience/chembience/README.rst

 As a prerequisite, your DNS-registered domain (e.g. www.example.com) has to be set up properly with your domain provider.
 Unfortunately it is hard to give a general description here.

 Bring the proxy up as described in the `Quick Start: Proxy`_ section.
-The port the *Proxy* is connecting to needs to be set to an outside-accessible port on your public web server/host (usually port 80).
+The port, the *Proxy* is connecting to, needs to be set to an outside-accessible port on your public web server/host (usually port 80).

 Additionally, before any *Django-RDKit* application is brought up, the variable ``APP_VIRTUAL_HOSTNAME`` in